-They have 3 manufacturing sites employing 542 employees producing 50,000 tons of processed fruit a year.
+They have three manufacturing sites employing 542 employees producing 50,000 tonnes of processed fruit a year.

-In 2009, Maître Prunille’s UK agents Univeg UK highlighted the need for Maître Prunille to comply with retailer’s codes of practice relating to ensuring products are packaged and labelled correctly.
+In 2009, Maître Prunille’s UK agents Univeg UK highlighted the need for the company to comply with retailers' codes of practice relating to ensuring products are packaged and labelled correctly.

 The need for label and date code verification was of high importance because some of Maître Prunille’s products contain allergens, for example, nuts.

 Maître Prunille also didn’t want to risk jeopardising their strong relationships with UK retailers because of a product recall related to a label or date code error.
 As such, a system was needed to ensure packaging and labelling were correct on their dried fruit and nut products.

 Univeg UK recommended OAL because their technical manager had previous experience with the OAL system whilst she was at UK-based food manufacturer.

 OAL first deployed autocoding in 2009 at Maître Prunille’s largest site, Casseneuil responsible for 70% of their total production, specialising in soft fruit and prunes.

 Since 2009 the system has now been rolled out to Maître Prunille’s two other sites at Vitrolles and Saint Quentin du Dropt and the relationship has been extended to provide assistance and consultancy during retailer audits.